-Now, you can begin to feed your electronic documents through your translation and mapping software, converting your internal data format into the agreed-upon standard format using the appropriate segments and data elements.
+Now, as your understanding of the question, “how does EDI work,” progresses, you can begin to feed your electronic documents through your translation and mapping software, converting your internal data format into the agreed-upon standard format using the appropriate segments and data elements.

 Using the EDI software package your organization has purchased, you will need to map your documents between your trading partners to define how your internal data is being mapped into EDI data.

-The final stage of understanding EDI is to connect and begin transmission of your EDI documents with your trading partners.
+The final stage of understanding how EDI works is to connect and begin transmitting your EDI documents with your trading partners.
 Once your documents have been translated internally to the compliant EDI format, they are ready to be transmitted to each of your trading partners.
 There are a few ways to do the translations:

 - Direct connection using AS2 or another secure internal protocol